Stocks fall on Wall Street, extending market's losses

 China’s capital, Beijing, began mass testing of more than 3 million people on Monday and restricted residents in one part of the city to their compounds, sparking worries of a wider lockdown similar to Shanghai.
 That city has been locked down for more than two weeks and that has already prompted the International Monetary Fund to trim its growth forecast for China’s economy.

-Banks and technology stocks also fell sharply.
-Bank of America fell 3.2% and Apple shed 1.6%.
+Banks and technology stocks also fell.
+Bank of America fell 1.8% and Apple shed 1.7%.

 Rising inflation remains a key concern for investors.
 Investors continue to focus on the measures being taken by central banks to temper the impact on businesses and consumers.
 The chair of the Federal Reserve has indicated the central bank may hike short-term interest rates by double the usual amount at upcoming meetings, starting next week.
 The Fed has already raised its key overnight rate once, the first such increase since 2018.